sinfonie/multi_array_viewer/README.md

 ## Configuration

-The [loader.php](mavLibs/samples/loader.php) include this file to any file you are editing (remember to configure your current working path correctly).
+[loader.php](mavLibs/samples/loader.php) include this file to any file you are editing (remember to configure your current working path correctly).